Skip to the main content

 We bundle payment for most patient services in a covered Part A SNF stay, including most services provided by entities other than the SNF.
 SNFs must bill these bundled services to their MAC in a CB.
 If you or your entity delivered services subject to CB and aren’t the SNF, don’t bill Medicare; bill the SNF.

-SNF Consolidated Billing webpage and the SNF Consolidated Billing web-based training have more information.
+The SNF Consolidated Billing webpage and SNF Consolidated Billing web-based training have more information.

 When we disqualify a patient’s SNF Part A coverage, CB rules don’t apply.
 The following situations are reasons for disqualification: